- ALC (Agency Location Code)

 - SAM (Shared Accounting Module)

-- SAM will also provide reference information on valid Agency Location Codes (ALCs) and TAS/BETC(s) to help agencies properly classify their transactions.
+SAM will have lists of valid Agency Location Codes and BETC/TAS codes to help agencies properly classify their transactions.

 - TAS Treasury Account Symbol